buley/personal/src/content/personality.md

 # Personality

-> *“Until you make the unconscious conscious, it will direct your life and you will call it fate.” — Carl Gustav Jung*
+> *“Until you make the unconscious conscious, it will direct your life and you will call it fate.” -- Carl Gustav Jung*

-> *"Personality is the original personal property." — Norman Mailer*
+> *"Personality is the original personal property." -- Norman Mailer*

-*Understanding personality types isn't about fitting into boxes—it's about recognizing patterns that can be strategically leveraged or consciously redirected.*
+*Understanding personality types isn't about fitting into boxes--it's about recognizing patterns that can be strategically leveraged or consciously redirected.*

 I am a **visionary strategist, independent thinker, and high-standard leader.**

 I thrive on autonomy, mastery, and innovation, and I reject mediocrity, control, and rigid structures.

-I don't conform—I create.
+I don't conform--I create.

-I don't follow—I lead.
+I don't follow--I lead.

 The right people rise to meet me.